Obama steps up pitch for trade, exports, targets Democrats

 “The upsides are still there, but the downsides have become more apparent.”

 The Obama administration on Thursday released data promoting the role of exports in the economic recovery.
 According to the White House, exports supported about 11.3 million jobs in 2013, an increase of 1.6 million over 2009.
-While the U.S. posted a record $2.35 trillion in exports in 2014, it also posted a $500 billion trade deficit, higher than 2013 but lower than the $760 billion high recorded in 2006.

 The administration is also making the case that a 12-nation Trans-Pacific Partnership agreement that would include Japan, Australia and Vietnam in the deal, also would serve the nation’s economic security interests by providing a bulwark against China.